Darwin–Wedgwood family: Horace Darwin

 He is buried at the Parish of the Ascension Burial Ground in Cambridge, with his wife.
 His brother Sir Francis Darwin is interred in the same graveyard.

 The fifth generation

 Charles Galton Darwin

 Charles Galton Darwin 1887–1962 was the son of George Howard Darwin (see above) and was a noted physicist of the age, and Director of the National Physics Laboratory.
-His son George Pember Darwin (1928–2001) married Angela Huxley, great-granddaughter of Thomas Huxley.
+His son George Pember Darwin (1928–2001) married Angela Huxley, great-granddaughter of Thomas Henry Huxley.

 Gwen Raverat (née Darwin)

 Gwen Raverat (1885–1957) was the daughter of George Howard Darwin and was an artist.
 She married the French artist Jacques Raverat during 1911 and had daughters Elizabeth Hambro and Sophie Pryor, later Gurney.
 Her childhood memoir, Period Piece, contains illustrations of and anecdotes about many of the Darwin—Wedgwood clan.

 Margaret Keynes (née Darwin)

 Margaret Keynes (1890–1974) was the daughter of George Howard Darwin, (see above).
 She married Geoffrey Keynes, brother of the economist John Maynard Keynes (see Keynes family) and had sons Richard Keynes, Quentin Keynes, Milo Keynes and Stephen Keynes, and a daughter Harriet Frances.

 Date of birth 22 March 1890.

 She was the third child, her other siblings are: